 Taxco Christmas Jewelry Collection

 Overlooked by most Christmas Jewelry Collectors, the hand worked Sterling Silver Taxco Christmas pin is on another level.
-Some designs inlaid with Abalone Shell, Turquoise or other semi precious gems.
-While Taxco jewelry in general is quickly rising in price, pieces can still be found for a reasonable price.
+Some designs inlaid with Abalone Shell, Turquoise or other semi-precious gems.
+While Taxco jewelry, in general, is quickly rising in price, pieces can still be found for a reasonable price.
 Ranging anywhere between $20 and $200.

 One drawback to collecting Taxco Christmas jewelry is its scarcity.
 Recognized mostly for their Pre-Columbian style, Taxco Silver Artist generally follow three traditional themes.

-You can find many different Cross designs from hand worked filigree to Crosses inlaid with semi precious stones or Abalone shell.
+You can find many different Cross designs from hand-worked filigree to Crosses inlaid with semi-precious stones or Abalone shell.
 While you will also see Mayan and Aztec religious symbolism as well.
 Such as the Hunab Ku (Only God) pictured to the right.

 - and Artistic Movements

-While some modern less traditional Mexican jewelry follow art movements such as Art Deco, Art Nouveau, and others Often inlaying a mixture of semi precious gems into silver to create surrealistic and cubist designs.
+While some modern less traditional Mexican jewelry follow art movements such as Art Deco, Art Nouveau, and others Often inlaying a mixture of semi-precious gems into silver to create surrealistic and cubist designs.

 None of which fall into the whimsical motifs seen in American Christmas designs.
 Which only makes the occasional Taxco Christmas jewelry find even more of a treasure.

 With literally thousands upon thousands of different Christmas pins available today you are sure to find a collection to be proud of.
-So be choosy of the ones you purchase.
+So be choosy about the ones you purchase.
 Always buy the best quality you can find.
 But never sacrifice a pin just because it is missing a rhinestone to two if you really fall in love with it.

 If you really love a Christmas pin that needs small minor repairs remember costume jewelry repair is actually very reasonable.
-Just be wary of damaged plating because it is really the only thing that positively can not be repaired.
+Just be wary of damaged plating because it is really the only thing that positively cannot be repaired.